 These products are great for people with high stress levels, busy schedules or insomnia.
 However, if you suspect that you have a more serious sleep disorder, you should see a doctor as you might need treatment with professional sleep equipment.

-If you already know you have a sleep disorder and own sleep equipment, you're probably aware that it should be cleaned regularly, according to the manufacturer's instructions.
-For added peace of mind, we also recommend including the new FDA-Cleared SoClean 3+ in your daily routine.
-Learn more about joining the waitlist.
+If you already know you have a sleep disorder and own sleep equipment, you're probably aware that it should be cleaned regularly, which can become a stress of its own.
+We recommend including SoClean 3 in your daily routine.
+It gives you the peace of mind that you're taking the best possible care of your equipment and yourself.
 There's no question that sleep is one of the most important bodily functions.
-When you consistently lose quality sleep, everything from your mood and memory to your concentration and health are negatively impacted.
+When you consistently lose quality sleep, everything from your mood and memory to your conceentration and health are negatively impacted.
 Ultimately, our goal is to help older adults achieve the sleep they deserve through high-quality, comprehensive sleep maintenance.